 In order to succeed, we will need to obtain regulatory approval for our drug candidates.
 The FDA has not approved any of our drug candidates for sale to date.
 Our drug candidates are in various stages of preclinical and clinical testing.
-Preclinical tests are performed at an early stage of a product's development and provide information about a drug candidate's safety and effectiveness on laboratory animals.
+Preclinical tests are performed at an early stage of a product's development and provide information about a drug candidate's safety and effectiveness before initiating human clinical trials.
 Preclinical tests can last years.
 If a product passes its preclinical tests satisfactorily and we determine that further development is warranted, we would file an IND application for the product with the FDA, and if the FDA gives its approval, we would begin Phase 1 clinical tests.
 Phase 1 testing generally lasts between 6 and 24 months.
 If Phase 1 test results are satisfactory and the FDA gives its approval, we can begin Phase 2 clinical tests.
-Phase 2 testing generally lasts between 6 and 36 months.
-If Phase 2 test results are satisfactory and the FDA gives its approval, we can begin Phase 3 pivotal studies.
+Phase 2 test results are satisfactory and the FDA gives its approval, we can begin Phase 3 pivotal studies.
 Phase 3 studies generally last between 12 and 48 months.
 Once clinical testing is completed and a BLA or NDA is filed with the FDA, it may take more than a year to receive FDA approval.